stas-sultanov/media/articles/why-every-saas-company-needs-a-solutions-architect.md

 In the moment, choices look reasonable: unblock a deal, hit a date, calm an incident.
 Each one quietly adds long‑term risk that will surface later.
 The consequences arrive as outages, rising run costs, and slower change — long after the original decision is forgotten.

-From the outside, the fix seems obvious: “Just start making optimal decisions”.
+From the outside, the fix seems obvious: “Just start making optimal decisions.”
 In reality, it isn’t that simple.

 ---